 Who Do You Need For A Design Sprint?

 You won’t need all the people for a design sprint, just the right people.
 Much like the short timeframe forces results, a small team forces close collaboration and avoids death-by-committee.

 The most important person to bring is The Decider.
-Design sprints were developed in part to fight back against groupthink.
+Google sprints were developed in part to fight back against groupthink.